Weightlifting in Armenia: Independent Armenia

 Armenia has so far set four world records in weightlifting, all in the snatch.
 Khachatur Kyapanaktsyan set two of them.
 Sergo Chakhoyan set another.
 Militosyan, who set a snatch world record twice in 1989 under the Soviet Union, set the record again in 1994 for Armenia.

 Aghvan Grigoryan, who became the first Armenian Olympian to bear the flag of Armenia at the Summer Olympics in 1996, was a weightlifter.
 Arsen Melikyan became the first Armenian weightlifter for the independent Armenia to win an Olympic medal, having won a bronze medal at the 2000 Summer Olympics.

 Armenian weightlifters were particularly successful in 2008.
 They came in first place at the 2008 European Weightlifting Championships and Tigran Gevorg Martirosyan, Gevorg Davtyan and Tigran Vardan Martirosyan all won bronze medals at the 2008 Summer Olympics, making it the most decorated Olympics for Armenia to date.
-Nazik Avdalyan won a gold medal at the 2009 World Weightlifting Championships and became the first weightlifter from the independent Armenia to win a gold medal at the World Weightlifting Championships.
+Nazik Avdalyan won a gold medal at the 2009 World Weightlifting Championships and became the first weightlifter from independent Armenia to win a gold medal at the World Weightlifting Championships.
 Tigran Gevorg Martirosyan also won a gold medal at the 2010 World Weightlifting Championships, becoming the first male weightlifter from independent Armenia to do so.
-Hripsime Khurshudyan became the first Armenian women to win an Olympic medal at the Olympics, having won a bronze medal in weightlifting at the 2012 Summer Olympics.
+Hripsime Khurshudyan became the first Armenian woman to win an Olympic medal at the Olympics, having won a bronze medal in weightlifting at the 2012 Summer Olympics.

 Oksen Mirzoyan later became the Head Coach of the Armenian national weightlifting team and is now the current Chairman of the Armenian Weightlifting Federation.

 Armenia's statistics agency recorded a downward trend in the 21st century in the number of people practicing weightlifting.
 In 2005 Armenia had over 2,500 weightlifters, which dropped to 1,700 by 2021.

+The 2023 European Weightlifting Championships were held in Yerevan from 15 to 23 April 2023.